GLOW ACADEMY: REDUCE THE APPEARANCE OF FINE LINES

 HOW CAN I REDUCE THE APPEARANCE OF FINE LINES AND WRINKLES?

 - Stay protected against the effects of UV rays year-round by applying a broad-spectrum SPF daily (stick to SPF15 at minimum, but we recommend SPF30 and above).
-To stay extra sun-safe, plenty of other skincare and makeup products like moisturisers and foundation come with inbuilt SPF capabilities too, so fold them into your daily routine to up your protective power.
+To stay extra sun-safe, plenty of other skincare and makeup products like natural moisturisers and foundation come with inbuilt SPF capabilities too, so fold them into your daily routine to up your protective power.
 The rest is simple – try not to head out in the middle of the day and always stay covered with a wide-brimmed hat and sunglasses when you’re enjoying a sunny stroll.

 - Moisturiser never goes amiss whatever your skin type, but in the case of fine lines and wrinkles, it’s important to get the timing of your application just right.
 As mature skin tends to be on the dry side, you should aim to lock in moisture as quickly as possible after showering.
 Apply a facial moisturiser and body cream within two minutes of towelling down to replenish your nourishment, for plumper skin from top-to-toe.